Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_telecom/geo_analysis_telecom.md

 ### What You’ll Need
 * A supported Snowflake [Browser](https://docs.snowflake.com/en/user-guide/setup.html)
 * Sign-up for a [Snowflake Trial](https://signup.snowflake.com/)  OR have access to an existing Snowflake account with the `ACCOUNTADMIN` role or the `IMPORT SHARE `privilege.
-Pick the Enterprise edition to try Search Optimization for Geospatial.
+Pick the Enterprise edition, AWS as a cloud provider and US East (Northern Virginia) or EU (Frankfurt) as a region.
-* Sign-up for a  [CARTO Trial](http://app.carto.com/signup) (OR  have access to an existing CARTO account )
+* Sign-up for a  [CARTO Trial](http://app.carto.com/signup) (OR  have access to an existing CARTO account).
+Pick the same region (continent) as for the Snowflake account.

 ### What You’ll Build
 A sample use case that involves LTE cell towers in the United Kingdom.
 You will answer the following questions: